Faltings height and N\'eron-Tate height of a theta divisor: Metrics and Green's functions

 \subsection{Model metrics}

-We continue with the setting of Section \ref{shilov}.
-Let $L$ be a line bundle on $V$, and let $L^\an$ be its analytification over $\ff$.
+Let $L$ be a line bundle on $V$ and let $L^\an$ be its analytification over $\ff$.
 One has a natural notion of continuous metrics on $L^\an$.
 An important class of continuous metrics on $L^\an$ is provided by models of (tensor powers of) $L$, as follows: let $\vv \to S$ be an integral, projective and flat model of $V$ and let $\ll$ be a line bundle on $\vv$ whose restriction to $V$ is equal to $L$.
 There exists a continuous metric $\|\cdot\|_{\ll}$ on $L^\an$ uniquely determined by the following property.
-Let $s$ be a non-zero rational section of $L$, and view $s$ as a rational section of $\ll$ on $\vv$.
-Let $x \in V^\an$ and write $\xi = \overline{\red}_\vv(x)$, viewed as a point on $\vv$.
+Let $s$ be a non-zero rational section of $L$ and view $s$ as a rational section of $\ll$ on $\vv$.
+Let $x \in V^\an$ and write $\xi = \red_\vv(x)$, viewed as a point on $\vv$.
 Then $\|s(x)\|_\ll$ is given by the following prescription.
 Let $U$ be an open neighborhood of $\xi$ in $\vv$ such that $\ll$ is trivialized on $U$.
-Let $t$ be a trivializing element of $\ll(U)$, and let $f \in F(V)$ be the unique rational function on $U$ satisfying $s = f \cdot t$ on $U$.
+Let $t$ be a trivializing element of $\ll(U)$ and let $f \in F(V)$ be the unique rational function on $U$ satisfying $s = f \cdot t$ on $U$.
 Then we put $\|s(x)\|_\ll = |f(x)|$.

-A small verification shows that the assignment $(s,x) \mapsto \|s(x)\|_\ll$ is well-defined and, in particular, is independent of the choice of $U$ and of the trivializing section~$t$.
+A small verification shows that the assignment $(s,x) \mapsto \|s(x)\|_\ll$ is well defined and, in particular, is independent of the choice of $U$ and of the trivializing section~$t$.
 One calls $\|\cdot\|_{\ll}$ the \emph{model metric} on $L^\an$ determined by the model $(\vv,\ll)$ of $(V,L)$.
-More generally, a model metric on $L^\an$ is any metric that is obtained by taking $e$-th roots of a model metric determined by some model of $L^{\otimes e}$, for some $e \in \zz_{>0}$.
-The notion of model metrics can be extended to the setting of formal models of $V$, but our assumption that $V$ is projective assures that for our purposes we do not need them. \begin{remark} Let $\vv, \vv'$ be integral, projective flat models of $V$, let $\ll$ be a line bundle on $\vv$ whose restriction to $V$ is equal to $L$ and let $f \colon \vv' \to \vv$ be a morphism that restricts to the identity on $V$.
-Then $(\vv',f^*\ll)$ is a model of $(V,L)$, and the model metrics $\|\cdot \|_{\ll}$ and $\|\cdot\|_{f^*\ll}$ on $L^\an$ are equal. \end{remark}
+More generally, a model metric on $L^\an$ is any metric that is obtained by taking $e$-th roots of a model metric determined by some model of $L^{\otimes e}$ for some $e \in \zz_{>0}$.
+The notion of model metrics can be extended to the setting of formal models of $V$, but our assumption that $V$ is projective ensures that for our purposes we do not need them.